 The cost-to-income ratio was reduced to 36 per cent from 41 per cent in the last three months of 2013.

 Customer deposits were down six per cent to 14.06 billion euros from 14.97 billion on December 31, 2013.

-Cyprus agreed in March to a 10-billion-euro rescue package negotiated with the European Commission, European Central Bank and International Monetary Fund (IMF) to bail out its troubled economy and oversized banking system.
+In March 2013, Cyprus clinched a 10 billion euro loan from the European Union (EU) and International Monetary Fund (IMF) to bail out its troubled economy and oversized banking system.

-The deal included the closure of the island's second-largest bank Laiki and a 47.5 per cent "haircut" on deposits above 100,000 euros at the Bank of Cyprus.
+That included closure of the island's second-largest bank, Laiki, and a 47.5 per cent "haircut" on deposits above 100,000 euros at BoC.